 Some Dennis Tridents had their original Electronic Destination Signage (EDS) units replaced by different models such as CoolAir and Hanover.

 With a small fleet of Tridents, it is easy to see that SBS Transit’s maintenance leaves much to be desired, as compared to their Trident counterparts operating in Hong Kong.
-Nevertheless, they are good, sturdy buses which will likely remain in operation for a long time.

 |EDS Model||Buses installed|